Liam-Deacon/CLEED/doc/manual/part-2/ch07-general-outline.rst

 This section requires verification against the PDF for command-line flags and their exact spelling.

-TODO (PDF p15): Confirm command examples, options, and any shell snippets.
+..
+TODO:: (PDF p15) Confirm command examples, options, and any shell snippets.

 7.2 UNIX-Environment
 --------------------